adelinor/angular-data-picker-tutorial/README.md

 A controller, OrgsListCtrl, is declared in the `ul` element.
 This allows to fetch data and store in the `scope` to make it available.
 In the `li` we iterate through the search results using the `ng-repeat` directive.

-The controller is written with a simple function as shown in the [Angular tutorial step 5](http://docs.angularjs.org/tutorial/step_05).
+In the file *controllers.js* file, the controller is written with a simple function as shown in the
+[Angular tutorial step 5](http://docs.angularjs.org/tutorial/step_05).
 We use the out of the box `$http` service to invoke the search.
 The result of the search is stored in the scope under the name `searchResults`.
 ```js